From Gazette editions of July, 1934:

 Dr. William A. White, Washington psychiatrist, gives these observed facts a scientific background which is also sound common sense.
 Every person is a law unto himself, he explains.
 Vacation should mean a chance to do exactly what one pleases.

 What Vineyarders know is that matters which would seem trivial at home take on great significance in the country.
 The stealing of plants from a vacationer’s favorite garden, the wakening of a vacationer from a quiet sleep, the dumping of refuse across the street from a summer home, the intrusion of jarring details into vacation life — these are the major calamities which ought to be prevented at all costs.

-Dr. White thinks the practice of taking vacations in installments of a few days at time is not much good.
+Dr. White thinks the practice of taking vacations in installments of a few days at a time is not much good.
 The length of the vacation is more significant than anything else, for there must be time to store up energy for the rest of the year.
-More and longer vacations are certainly one vital need of the country, and the Vineyard, of course, is a good place for them to be taken.
+More and longer vacations are certainly one vital need of the country; and on the Vineyard, of course, is a good place for them to be taken.